Henry Kloss: Cambridge SoundWorks

 Cambridge SoundWorks was founded by Kloss and Tom DeVesto in 1988.
 That company was quite successful, producing dozens of different models of speakers.
 They also produced table radios and high quality speaker systems for computers.
 Kloss left Cambridge SoundWorks in 1997, and the company became a subsidiary of Creative Technology.

 Tivoli Audio

 Former Cambridge SoundWorks co-founder Tom DeVesto founded Tivoli Audio in 2000 to sell a new table radio which Kloss designed after a brief retirement.
-Tivoli made the Model One (mono) and Model Two (stereo) table radios using MOSFET technology to increase selectivity; both radios have a classic appearance similar in appearance to Kloss' KLH Model Eight radio.
+Tivoli made the Model One (mono) and Model Two (stereo) table radios using off-the shelf Integrated Circuits with MOSFET technology to increase selectivity; both radios have a classic appearance similar in appearance to Kloss' KLH Model Eight radio.
 The high-quality tuner combined with a good speaker arrangement led some reviewers to call these modern radios "Bose killers".
 However, the Cambridge SoundWorks Model 88 had used some similar technology, leading to a lawsuit between Cambridge Soundworks and Tivoli Audio.